 “TravelTime has enriched our user experience and increased conversions by 10%," says Chief Product Officer, Christophe De Rassenfosse.

 Integrating TravelTime into its site search resulted in an immediate and consistent 10% upsurge in the number of job applications per visit.

-Integrating TravelTime required only minimal changes to Totaljobs’ search interface – it simply swaps distance for time.
+Integrating the TravelTime API required only minimal changes to Totaljobs’ search interface – it simply swaps distance for time.

 TravelTime also improves the job search functionality for users, giving them more meaningful information and less reason to navigate away from the Totaljobs.
 This delivers a simpler search for the job seeker and more conversions for Totaljobs.
 It’s that simple.